datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L00-open-a-shapefile.md

  <i class="fa fa-star"></i> **Data Tip:** Sometimes, boundary layers such as
  states and countries, are stored as lines rather than polygons.
-However, these boundaries, when represented as a line, will not create a closed object that we can apply a "fill" to OR that we can calculate the area of.
+However, these boundaries, when represented as a line, will not create a closed object that we can apply a "fill" to or calculate the area of.
 {: .notice}

-##Shapefiles: Points, Lines, and Polygons
+## Shapefiles: Points, Lines, and Polygons
 Geospatial data in vector format are often stored in a `shapefile` format.
 Because the structure of points, lines, and polygons are different, each individual shapefile can only contain one vector type (all points, all lines